Log Calabi-Yau surfaces and Jeffrey-Kirwan residues

 Mathematically, this can be understood as the conjectural identity

-where the left hand side denotes the generalised Donaldson-Thomas invariant of the quiver $Q$ (see e.g. \cite{js, ks}), and the left hand side is the JK residue studied in \cite{brionvergne, szenesvergne} and reviewed for our purposes in Section \ref{FlagsSec}.
-(In particular, $\jk(\opZ_Q(d), \zeta)$ should not depend on $R_{ij}$).
+where the left hand side denotes the generalised Donaldson-Thomas invariant of the quiver $Q$ (see e.g. \cite{js, ks}), and the right hand side is the JK (Jeffrey-Kirwan) residue studied in \cite{brionvergne, szenesvergne} and reviewed for our purposes in Section \ref{FlagsSec}.
+In particular, $\jk(\opZ_Q(d), \zeta)$ should not depend on $R_{ij}$.